influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 Removed meta node at cluster-meta-node-02:8091
 ```

-###### Force removing an unresponsive meta node from a cluster
+###### Forcefully removing an unresponsive meta node from a cluster

-The command force removes the meta node running at the TCP address `cluster-meta-node-02:8089` and HTTP address `cluster-meta-node-02:8091` from the cluster.
+In this example, the `remove-data` command forcefully removes the meta node running at the TCP address `cluster-meta-node-02:8089` and HTTP address `cluster-meta-node-02:8091` from the cluster.
 In the example, we respond yes (`y`) to the prompt that asks if we'd like to force remove the meta node from the cluster.
 Note that if the meta node at `cluster-meta-node-02:8091` restarts, it may interfere with the cluster.
 Only perform a force removal of a meta node if the node is not reachable and unrecoverable.